The Average Lawyer Bills 2.9 Hours a Day. The Other Five Aren't Vacation.

 What changes: Associates ask a question and get a synthesized answer with citations to the firm’s own documents.
 In minutes, not hours.

-The pitch assembled from scratch every time.
+The proposal assembled from scratch every time.

 The 9 pm time entry marathon.